Richard II

 (I.i.165-171, 177-183)

 Henry refuses to back down.
 So Richard authorizes the duel for Saint Lambert’s Day (17 September) at Coventry.
 Apparently some disputes can end only in violence.
 St. Lambert was martyred in the 7th century for knowing about a mayor’s infidelity and hypocrisy.
-Richard announces, “We were not born to sue, but to command, / Which since we cannot do to make you friends / Be ready, as your lives shall answer it” (I.i.196-198).
-“The royal ‘we’ modulates, trails off into the voice of impotence.
-The enjambed line tells the story, as the word ‘command’ is abruptly undercut in the phrase that follows” (Garber 241-242).
+Richard announces — and note: “The royal ‘we’ modulates, trails off into the voice of impotence.
+The enjambed line tells the story, as the word ‘command’ is abruptly undercut in the phrase that follows” (Garber 241-242) — “We were not born to sue, but to command, / Which since we cannot do to make you friends / Be ready, as your lives shall answer it” (I.i.196-198).

 SCENE ii

-Gaunt speaks with his sister-in-law, the widowed Duchess of Gloucester, telling her that his “blood” relation with the murdered Thomas of Woodstock, Duke of Gloucester — notice how often the word “blood” is used in this scene, with various meanings — stirs him to want vengeance more than do her rants (I.ii.1-3).
+Gaunt speaks with his sister-in-law, the widowed Duchess of Gloucester, who historically was really only 32 at time of scene (Asimov, II 271), though she did die the next year.
+Gaunt’s “blood” relation with the murdered Thomas of Woodstock, Duke of Gloucester — notice how often the word “blood” is used in this scene, with various meanings — stirs him to want vengeance more than do her rants (I.ii.1-3).
 Gaunt hints at Richard’s involvement, and will be more direct later.
 Since the King is beyond “correction” by we mortals (I.ii.4f), heaven will eventually have to “rain hot vengeance on offenders’ heads” (I.ii.8).
 The Duchess waxes eloquent about Edward III’s seven sons, some now dead, being “as seven vials of his sacred blood, / Or seven fair branches springing from one root” (I.ii.12-13).
 Her husband is a branch now “crack’d, and all the precious liquor spilt” (I.ii.19).
 So begins a pattern of horticultural metaphor recurring throughout the play.
 The Duchess appeals to Gaunt’s engendering in the same womb as her late husband (I.ii.22f): “and though thou livest and breathest, / Yet art thou slain in him” (I.ii.24-25).
 In fact, as a son, “Thou dost consent / In some large measure to thy father’s death” (I.ii.25-26) in allowing Gloucester to die unrevenged.
 She insists he makes himself vulnerable: “Thou showest the naked pathway to thy life, / Teaching stern murder how to butcher thee” (I.ii.31-32).

 Gaunt reiterates that it must be left to Heaven since the King is involved: “I may never lift / An angry arm against His [God’s] minister” (I.ii.40-41).
 He insists that the Duchess must make her complaint to God, “the widow’s champion and defense” (I.ii.43).
 The Duchess hopes at least that Bolingbroke will prevail over Mowbray, or at least that his sins are so heavy “That they may break his foaming courser’s back, / And throw the rider headlong in the lists” (I.ii.51-52).
+[Another Chaucer allusion, this time to The Knight’s Tale?]
 Gaunt must leave for Coventry, and for some reason, Shakespeare makes this a long goodbye, with the Duchess in the part of Columbo: “Farewell, old Gaunt!”
 (I.ii.54); “Yet one word more!”
 (I.ii.58);

 Commend me to thy brother, Edmund York.